Appdynamics/AutoBuilder/README.md

 This tool helps in building the AppDynamics open-source extensions automatically.
 No more hicups of installing maven or git commands in your production server, and run into various troubles building the extensions manually.

-Input: Absolute path where you want the extension zip file, Extension number you want to build.
 Output: Zip file of the target extension in the path you mention.

 **Prerequisite: Java 1.8 is required and $JAVA_HOME should point to the same.**